bswinnerton/blog/_posts/2017-12-22-configuring-kvm-on-clear-linux.md

 </domain>
 ```

-The TL;DR of this file is that I'm creating a virtual machine named "debian" with 3GB of RAM, 2 CPUs, and three devices mounted: a NIC which will use the host's bridge interface, a CD drive to boot the ISO (which is what it will boot to), and the disk that we just created.
-Finally, I've configured the graphics to use VNC since this is a headless server and we'll need to access it from our own computer.
+The TL;DR of this file is that we're creating a virtual machine named "debian" with 3GB of RAM, 2 CPUs, and three devices mounted: a NIC which will use the host's bridge interface, a CD drive to boot the ISO, and the disk that we just created.
+Finally, I've configured the graphics to use VNC since there's no GUI on our installation of Clear Linux, so we'll need to access the VM remotely from another machine.

 If you're using a Mac, it's important to set a `passwd` value for the `<graphics />` tag as the built-in VNC client requires a password to work properly.

-If you plan on creating other VMs, you'll want to generate a new [UUID](https://www.uuidgenerator.net/) and [MAC address](http://www.centos.org/docs/5/html/5.2/Virtualization/sect-Virtualization-Tips_and_tricks-Generating_a_new_unique_MAC_address.html).
+If you plan on creating other VMs, you'll want to generate a different [UUID](https://www.uuidgenerator.net/) and [MAC address](http://www.centos.org/docs/5/html/5.2/Virtualization/sect-Virtualization-Tips_and_tricks-Generating_a_new_unique_MAC_address.html) for each subsequent file.

 ## Start VM

 Now we're ready to start the virtual machine.
-First, we define the virtual machine based on the XML file, which will cause it to persist after reboots, and then we turn it on.
+First, we define the virtual machine based on the XML file (which will keep the system persisted after reboots) and then we turn it on.

 ```
-sudo virsh define /var/lib/libvirt/jupiter.xml sudo virsh start jupiter
+sudo virsh define /var/lib/libvirt/debian.xml sudo virsh start debian
 ```

 Finally, we can configure the machine to start automatically when the host turns on:

 ```
-sudo virsh autostart saturn
+sudo virsh autostart debian
 ```

 ## Connect to VM